Aaron Judge could return to Yankees lineup at Texas on Tuesday

 ARLINGTON, Texas (AP) — Aaron Judge could be back in the New York Yankees' lineup as early as Tuesday, when their captain is eligible to come off the 10-day injured list after being sidelined because of a flexor strain in his right elbow.

-Judge hit off Yankees minor league pitchers at the team's complex in Tampa for the second day in a row Monday, and was then expected to join the team in Texas.
-Manager Aaron Boone said the two-time AL MVP could be available Tuesday for the middle game of the three-game series.
+Judge hit off Yankees minor league pitchers at the team's complex in Tampa for the second day in a row Monday before flying to Texas, where he was seen in the dugout during the opener of a three-game series.
+Manager Aaron Boone said the two-time AL MVP could be available Tuesday.

 Judge hasn’t played since July 25 because of the elbow strain.
 An MRI showed no acute damage to his ulnar collateral ligament and he had a platelet-rich injection July 27, when he was placed on the IL in a move retroactive to the previous day.